ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram-dev.md

 chmod -R ugo-w .
 ```

-#### Request Access for New User####
+#### Request Access for New User

 The curator is responsible for fielding access requests to their directory.
 Once a new user has been given permission to access the directory, the curator themselves will submit a permission change request to hpc@yale.edu.

-#### Appropriate Data Only####
+#### Appropriate Data Only

 The data fileset should only be used for raw datasets.
-Approval must be requested from Avram Holmes to add data products generated at Yale to the fileset.
+Approval must be requested from ????? to add data products generated at Yale to the fileset.
 Intermediate data products and temporary files (such as slurm logs) should *never* be placed in the data directory.